KronoZed/crypto-signal/README.md

 7. For production run in daemon mode using "-d" option `docker run --rm -di -v  $PWD/app:/app dev/crypto-signals:latest`

-8. If you want to run the script without docker, do the following intesd of items 5, 6, and 7:
+8. If you want to run the script without docker, do the following instead of items 5, 6, and 7:

 9. python3 -m venv env